Macrometacorp/docs/docs/collections/documents/document-store-data.md

 ## Export Documents

-Export allows you to download the documents in the collection as a JSON or CSV file, which can be used for data pre-processing, cleaning, analytics, and so on.
+Export allows you to download the documents in the collection as a JSON file, which can be used for data pre-processing, cleaning, analytics, and so on.
 You can export all documents or apply a filter to export a subset.

 ## Filter Documents